Phase-space stochastic quantum hydrodynamics for interacting Bose gases: Approximate schemes in stochastic quantum hydrodynamics

 \subsection{Linearized stochastic quantum hydrodynamics}

 The next typical situation we would like to address via the stochastic quantum hydrodynamic approach is the description of the dynamics of quantum fluids that have small density and phase fluctuations.
 We would like to simplify the stochastic equations \eqref{eq:SQHD-a} and \eqref{eq:SQHD-b} in such a way that the \emph{multiplicative} noise terms (which are known to be the source of uncontrollable sampling errors past the `spiking' time \cite{Gilchrist1997,Deuar2006}) can be approximated by \emph{additive} noise.
 This can be done in a linearized treatment of fluctuations around their deterministic (mean-field) value by assuming that the fluctuations are small and truncating the relevant expansion terms in the equations of motion.
+The assumption that density and phase fluctuations are small is valid for 3D weakly-interacting Bose-Einstein condensates where true long-range order exists.
+However, when considering 1D and 2D systems more care must be taken, since phase-fluctuations persist at low temperatures (even at zero temperature in 1D) and true long-range order is absent for uniform systems in the thermodynamic limit \cite{Hohenberg1967,petrov2004low,Cazalilla2004,Castin2004}.
+Nevertheless, for finite-size trapped systems it is still possible to employ a linearized treatment of fluctuations in these cases, provided that the first order correlation function decays slowly enough, or in other words, that the system size $L$ is smaller than the relevant phase-coherence length $l_{\phi}$ so that long-range order is recovered within the system \cite{petrov2004low,Petrov2000,Bouchoule2012,Morgan_2000,Damski2006,Mathey2009,Imambekov2009}.

-Thus, we proceed by decomposing the density, velocity, and phase variables as a sum of two components: the deterministic (mean-field) components and the fluctuating stochastic components,
+Thus, we proceed by decomposing the density, velocity, and phase variables as a sum of two components: a real-valued deterministic component that obeys the superfluid hydrodynamic equations, and a complex-valued fluctuating component that describes any perturbations on top of the mean-field description.
+We denote such a decomposition using,

-The deterministic components are described by the superfluid hydrodynamic equations, Eqs. \eqref{eq:QHD-a}--\eqref{eq:QHD-c}, whereas the complex fluctuating components are described to second order by the following SDEs: